skygear-demo/skypad/README.md

 # Skypad

 Simple, real time collaborative notepad on the cloud.

-Quickyl built in an hour with [Skygear](https://skygear.io)
+First version quickly built in an hour with [Skygear](https://skygear.io)

 * Start using: https://skygear-demo.github.io/skypad